Home » The Climbing Methods » Hitch Climbing Method

 Climbing Demonstrations

-On July 1, 2024, JRB released this video, with a full demonstration and explanation of the method, executed on a 60′ Universal System.
-Note that the Super Maverick Hitch (released later) can be used in the same technique.
+This is a full demonstration and explanation of the method, executed on a 60′ Universal System.
+Note that the Super Maverick Hitch or Flipped Maverick (released later) can be used in the same technique.

 Convert a Rappel Rope into a Climbing System

-This is the same method but demonstrated on a Rappel Rope which was converted into a climbing system:
+This is the same method (2024) but using a Rappel Rope which was converted into a climbing system:

 Double JRB Cinch Option